 Coderio Group Holds the Key for North American Companies to Access the Best Latin American Tech Talent

+Coderio Group Holds the Key to Access the Best Latin American Tech Talent for North American Companies

-/EIN News/ -- USA, April 11, 2022 (GLOBE NEWSWIRE) -- What do major international companies like Facebook, Google, Amazon, Tesla have in common?
+EL PORTAL, FLORIDA, UNITED STATES, April 12, 2022 /EINPresswire.com/ -- What do major international companies like Facebook, Google, Amazon, Tesla have in common?
 Each one has turned to Latin America to scale their remote development teams.

 For businesses across the United States and Canada, finding great remote talent can be a long and frustrating process.
 And given the recent labor shortage of the Great Resignation, hiring the best tech talent is harder than ever before.